How the Best Managers Build Winning Teams

 - Create Strategic Clarity

-We know from organizational alignment research that strategic clarity accounts for 31% of difference between high and low performing teams.
-The best managers actively involve key stakeholders in the design of a team charter that clearly defines team goals and accountabilities, team roles and responsibilities, team norms, and strategy success metrics.
+Organizational alignment research shows that strategic clarity drives 31% of the performance gap between high- and low-performing teams.
+Top managers don’t leave this to chance — they actively involve key stakeholders in creating a team charter that clearly defines team goals and accountabilities, team roles and responsibilities, team norms, and success metrics.

 - Show You Genuinely Care About Your Team